Bon Scott (Getty Images / Michael Ochs Archives)

 4. Scott tried to join the Australian Army.
 He was denied, having been deemed "socially maladjusted."

 5. There were other bands on his résumé before AC/DC.
-An early gig was with The Valentines in the late 1960s.
-Scott shared lead vocal duties with Vince Lovegrove, and anyone who thinks of Bon Scott exclusively as a screamer will be a little surprised by The Valentines’ poppy, bubblegummy sound.
-This really is Bon Scott singing "Every Day I Have to Cry”…
+An early gig was with the Valentines in the late 1960s.
+Scott shared lead vocal duties with Vince Lovegrove, and anyone who thinks of Scott exclusively as a screamer will be a little surprised by the Valentines' pop bubble-gum sound.
+This really is Bon Scott singing "Every Day I Have to Cry."

 7. In between bands, Scott worked at odd jobs.
 At various times, he was a postman, bartender and truck packer.
 He scraped barnacles from the bottoms of boats.
-He even worked at a fertilizer plant loading trucks with… er… “natural" fertilizers.
+He even worked at a fertilizer plant loading trucks with "natural" fertilizers.

-11. Bon Scott was responsible for one of rock-n-roll's greatest bagpipe solos.
+11. Scott was responsible for one of rock 'n' roll's greatest bagpipe solos.
 Yes, that's really him piping in "It's a Long Way to the Top."
 Although he was a member of his father's Fremantle Scots Pipe Band as a kid, he didn't learn the bagpipes there – he was one of their drummers.
-He learned to play just for the 1975 song.
+He learned to play the pipes just for the 1975 song.

-12. AC/DC's 1976 album Dirty Deeds Done Dirt Cheap was the first to bring them acclaim outside Australia – the title track hit #47 on the UK singles chart.
-But stateside fans would be excused if they're a little confused about the 1976 drop date, since it wasn't released in the U.S. until 1981 – a year after Scott died, and months after AC/DC had already charted an album with their new lead singer.
+12. AC/DC's 1976 album Dirty Deeds Done Dirt Cheap was the first to bring them acclaim outside Australia – the title track hit No. 47 on the UK singles chart.
+But American fans would be excused if they're a little confused about the 1976 drop date, since it wasn't released in the United States until 1981 – a year after Scott died, and months after AC/DC had already charted an album with their new lead singer.

-13. For most U.S. music fans, 1979's Highway to Hell was their first taste of Australia's biggest metal band.
-It was their first album to chart here, peaking at #17 – and it was the last album Bon Scott would record with AC/DC before his death.
+13. For most US music fans, 1979's Highway to Hell was their first taste of Australia's biggest metal band.
+It was their first album to chart in the States, peaking at No. 17 – and it was the last album Bon Scott would record with AC/DC before his death.

-14. On February 19, 1980, Bon Scott passed out in a car after a night of heavy drinking.
-He was left there for the night, and he was dead when an acquaintance checked on him in the morning.
+14. On 19 February 1980, Scott passed out in a car after a night of heavy drinking.
+He was left there for the night and was dead when an acquaintance checked on him in the morning.
 Conspiracy theories about Scott's death abound, but the official cause of death was listed as "acute alcohol poisoning" and "death by misadventure."

 15. AC/DC didn't wait long to replace Scott with current singer Brian Johnson.
 Although they considered disbanding upon Scott's death, they decided (and Scott's family agreed) that he would have wanted them to go on, building on the fame he helped them gain.
 Their next album, Back in Black, was released just five months after his death.
 In his honor were dedicated two tracks that the hard-living rebel would have appreciated – "Back in Black" and "Hell's Bells."